cillakale/cillakale/README.md

 - 👋 Hi, I’m Kaleb
-- 👀 I’m interested in data analysis and economics
+- I have a background in economics with a focus on data analysis and statistics
+- I love working with data and learning new skills.
+I self taught myself SQL and python.

 <!---